What Is My Passion? 10 Reasons You Need To Ask Yourself This Question

 It happened for me.
 It's happened for hundreds of my clients and students.

-What if you ask the question and find the answer?
+What if you ask the question and find the answer and discover what your passion is?

-What if you find the answer and discover how to make your passion part of your life?
 Maybe it seems impossible, un-figure-out-able.
 But bear with me for a bit, and you may change your mind and get some clarity on what you are passionate about.

 1. You'll uncover your authentic self.